HB534 Alabama 2012 Session

 - Toxic waste, ADEM required to identify high impact areas for toxic contamination by counties, State Health Officer required to document disease occurrences by county

-The bill would create the Community-Based Environmental Cleanup, Health Testing and Remediation Trust Fund and a special loan program for remediation projects.
+- Create the Community-Based Environmental Cleanup, Health Testing and Remediation Trust Fund and a special loan program to fund remediation projects; loans forgiven after cleanup.

 - Subjects